timestep/react-training/slides.md

 - Will require moving the state out of `<ProfileList />`
 - Create a new container component called `<App />` which stores the state
 - Don't forget to breakdown components!
- 	- Label
-	- Input
-	- Form
-	- ProfileForm
+	- Label, Input, Form, ProfileForm

+^ Bonus task:
+- Add ability to inline-edit each item

 ---